-Gone are the days when drinking wine is looked upon as something that warrants fine cutlery and dishes, only done in fancy high-end establishments.
+Gone are the days when drinking wine is looked upon as something that warrants fine cutlery and dishes, only done in fancy establishments.
 Social media is filled with proclamations of people preferring to have a glass of wine or two during a night out or to cap off the day at home.
-Casual dining, modern fusion, and even family restaurants now include a selection of this liquor to pair with their offerings.
+Casual dining, modern fusion, and even family restaurants now often include a selection of this beverage to pair with their food.

 Here’s a rundown of the different styles of wine and what you may know them as: